2021-22 Post-Baccalaureate Art School Residency Program

-This nine-month residency is designed for aspiring artists seeking to grow and strengthen their art practice in a supportive community, with access to professional studio facilities and guidance.
+The intensive art study program at the Kirk Newman Art School began in 2015.
+This nine-month residency is designed for aspiring artists who want to grow and strengthen their art practice in a supportive community, with access to professional studio facilities and guidance.

-Candidates should be college graduates preparing for a career as a professional artist or for entry into a Master's of Fine Arts degree program.
-Candidates should have a deep commitment in their chosen medium and have the appropriate discipline to work independently in an open studio environment.
-They should also have a desire to share information and engage with students at the Kirk Newman Art School, and be prepared to fully participate within their department and with organizational fundraisers and department duties.
+Candidates should be college graduates preparing for a career as a professional artist or for entry into a Master of Fine Arts degree program.
+They should have a deep commitment in their chosen medium and the appropriate discipline to work independently in an open studio environment.
+Candidates should also have a desire to share information and engage with students at the Kirk Newman Art School, and be prepared to fully participate within their department and with organizational fundraisers and department duties.

 All applicants must submit the following, by email, mail or in person:

-- Complete application form, including two personal references
+- Complete application form, including two professional references

 - A current resume